eislerMeinName/complexPendulum/README.md

 >>>     log: bool = True)                               #log step response
 ```

-For Training please use DirectPendulum or GainPendulum environment.
+For Training please use DirectPendulum, GainPendulum, or BaselineGainPendulum environment depending on the desired ActionSpace.

 ### XML-Parameter
 If you want to specify different kinematic parameters of a pendulum, edit params.xml file